Olalonper/DevOps-Projects/PROJECT 1 (Linux Practice)/Readme.md

 ## `cp` command
-its stands for copy.
+it stands for copy.
 This command is used to copyy files or group files or directories. it creates an exact image of a file on a disk with a different file name. cp command requires at least two filename in its arguments.
 The following command was used:

 - ***cp-R*** :This was used to copy Documents into Documents_backup directory.